Behind The Back Barbell Shrug Video Guide

 - Pausing at the top of the barbell shrug makes the exercise more challenging and you'll get more out of it.
 Try and pause for a count of 1-3 at the top of each rep.

-- There's no benefit to roll your shoulders forward or back when you shrug - that's a myth!
+- There's no benefit to rolling your shoulders forward or back when you shrug.
 Just raise the barbell straight up and straight down.